곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 - Perform research and development activities, which may include, for example, conducting data analysis and research in order to develop new or improve existing products and services, performing quality control activities, and updating a neighborhood map of the coronavirus in Seattle; and

-- Process and analyze your respiratory sample test results for our public health activity purposes,
+- Process and analyze your respiratory sample test results for our research purposes,

 - Your Personal Information will be used for public health or secondary analyses purposes, but it will be de-identified and will not be linked to your Self-Reported Information.